umairsd/site-hugo-personal-blog/content/posts/2023/07/software-architecture-it-depends.md

 {{< figure src="/img/Paper-2023-Architecture-08-ArchitectureStylesSummary.png" width=90% >}}

 This table shows that choosing the right architecture involves tradeoffs.
-Different architectures have their strengths and weaknesses, and thus the "best" architecture style is highly dependent on the context (goals, business needs, budget, etc.).
+Each of the architectures has its strengths and weaknesses, and thus the "best" architecture style is highly dependent on the context (goals, business needs, budget, etc.).

-Another observation is that the service-oriented architecture scores medium or high across all the attributes, making it a good middle-of-the-road architecture.
-It can be a good choice for web-based applications.

 When making an architectural choice, a good insight to keep in mind is that the current choice should be good for the current needs of the business.
-Over time, the business *will* evolve, and as a result the software architecture will need to evolve over time.
+Over time, the business *will* evolve, and as a result the software architecture will need to evolve to be effective.

+If I had to recommend a style for a team that's just getting started, I would recommend going with the service-oriented architecture as a good middle-of-the-road  option.
+This architectural style is easy to start with, scores medium or high across all the attributes, and can evolve easily with the change in business needs.

-Finally, I've converted the previous blog posts into a downloadable [PDF sheet](/data/ArchitectureStylesComparison.pdf) that you can download.
+Finally, I've summarized the previous blog posts into a downloadable [PDF sheet](/data/ArchitectureStylesComparison.pdf) that you can download.

 The full list of all the posts in this series is: